zoftrix/dynazof/README.md

 ### Application Performance Monitoring

-Use SigNoz APM to monitor your applications and services.
+Use DynaZOF APM to monitor your applications and services.
 It comes with out-of-box charts for key application metrics like p99 latency, error rate, Apdex and operations per second.
 You can also monitor the database and external calls made from your application.
 Read [more](https://signoz.io/application-performance-monitoring/).

 You can [instrument](https://signoz.io/docs/instrumentation/) your application with OpenTelemetry to get started.